 Poor, or poor choices?

-I went to a local business and as I drove in four women employees were outside smoking.
+I went to a local business and as I drove in four female employees were outside smoking.
 All were overweight three appeared to be bordering on morbid obesity.
-All seemed out of shape and obviously not taking care of themselves.
+All appeared out of shape and obviously not taking care of themselves.
 Is this because they are poor?
 Or because of their poor choices?

 ” ” ”